What happens when a device outlives its own software?

 Back Market wanted to go beyond their existing trade-in device service and take a public stance on software obsolescence.
 To make that position tangible, they needed a proof of concept — a working app that could restore an unsupported smart device and be demoed live at a major tech media forum in Paris.

-I designed the end-to-end MVP, covering device connectivity flows, the cooking control interface, and the overall product narrative.
+I designed the end-to-end MVP flow of a sous vide app for Anova Precision Cooker, covering device connectivity flows, the cooking control interface, and the overall product narrative.
 The goal was to shape a sustainability argument into something people could hold and interact with.

 Choosing the right device to prove the concept.

 Not every abandoned smart device makes a viable proof of concept.
-The Anova sous vide cooker was selected for three reasons.
+The Anova Precision Cooker was selected for three reasons : Feasibility, clarity of use case, and the matching narrative.

 Finding the right entry point within the existing Back Market app.